 I recommend dressing as if it is 10-15 degrees warmer than the windchill.
 This may equate to the actual temperature outside.
 You should feel a bit cold during the first mile or so, then more comfortable throughout the rest of the run.

 Every runner is different!
 A seasoned Midwesterner or New Englander may not need as many layers as a Floridian even if they are running in the same weather.
 Women may notice that different phases in their menstrual cycle affect their temperature regulation.
+You may need to tweak based on what works for you.

 Start with a Base Layer